creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 # Introduction

-* The objective of the paper is to generate realistic large scale dataset with additional related "low dimensional" information such as age, sex or volumes.
+* The objective of the paper is to generate a realistic large scale dataset with additional related "low dimensional" information such as age, sex or volumes.

 * 31,740 T1w 3D MR images from the UK Biobank datas are used during training

-* One interest of such dataset would to provide enough data to learn to retrieve the age of a patient based on its brain MR image while giving privacy guarantees.
+* One interest of such a dataset would be to provide enough data to learn to retrieve the age of a patient based on their brain MR image while guaranteeing privacy.

 &nbsp;